 – Oral Feeding Difficulty

-Michael is currently on oxygen and which may be necessary for up to two years of age.
+Michael is stable and currently on oxygen, which may be necessary for up to two years of age.

-Also, a G-tube was placed, and it is unknown at this time if the G-tube will be permanent or if he will be able to take solid food when he gets older.
+Also, a G-tube was placed for feeding, and it is unknown at this time if the G-tube will be permanent or if he will be able to take solid food when he gets older.

-Michael has scheduled follow up visits with specialists in Cardiology, Nephrology, Urology, Orthopedics, Neurosurgery and Ophthalmology in the weeks and months after hospital discharge.
+Michael is being followed by specialists in Cardiology, Nephrology, Urology, Orthopedics, Neurosurgery and Ophthalmology.
 Some specialist visits will be ongoing as he develops.

 We encourage families to speak with their pediatrician as to his care and anticipated needs as he grows.